comradekingu/docs.globaleaks.org/InstallationGuide.rst

 GlobaLeaks is generally exposed only via Tor (which is preferable)

 While not as secure, it is possible to run GlobaLeaks like a normal website through the admin interface under Network Settings.
 The interface will help you get a certificate.
-We recommend using `Letsencrypt <https://letsencrypt.org/>`_ as your Certificate Authority.
+We recommend using `Let's Encrypt <https://letsencrypt.org/>`_ as your certificate authority.